 Taxpayers over the age of 55 receive a lifetime cumulative CGT exclusion for the first R1.8 million of Capital Gains realised on the disposal of small business assets (subject to certain conditions).
+See para 9.3.
+This concession is not limited to small business corporations as defined above.

-Small business can elect to pay VAT on the cash/payments basis if their turnover is less than R2,5 million per annum.
+Small businesses can elect to pay VAT on the cash/payments basis if their turnover is less than R2,5 million per annum.
 Consult us for further details.